ibm-cloud-docs/hp-virtual-servers/responsibilities.md

 - Restrict user access to the appropriate resources and resource groups.

 ### App Orchestration
+{: #responsibilities_app_hpvs}

 IBM's responsibilities:
 - None.

 Your responsibilities:
+- Use the tools and features that are provided to:
+  - Configure and deploy setup permissions.
+  - Integrate with other services.
-- Use the tools and features provided to configure and deploy set up permissions, integrate with other services, externally serve, monitor the health, save, back up, and restore data, and to manage your highly available and resilient workloads.
+  - Externally serve, monitor the health, save, back up, and restore data.
+  - Manage your highly available and resilient workloads.
 - Design and deploy your workload in a way that achieves high availability by using multiple data centers.

 ### Connecting clients
+{: #responsibilities_connect_hpvs}

 IBM's responsibilities:
 - None.